-When baptizing a believer, the priest pours water over the believer’s head, saying, “I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.”
+When baptizing a believer, a Catholic priest pours water over the believer’s head, saying, “I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.”
+When baptizing a believer, a Christian pastor also says, “I baptize you in the name of the Father, Son and Holy Spirit.”

 Acts 2:38 reads: